Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 tagged parasols show up easily

-Parasols escape detection by masquerading as a healthy forest.
+Parasols escape detection by masquerading as a healthy forest (top).

-In the bottom photo, parasols were highlighted with surveyor’s paint, demonstrating how effectively CPT takes over wooded areas.
+CPTs were highlighted with surveyor’s paint, demonstrating how effectively they are in taking over wooded areas (bottom).

-Our introduction to CPT began in 1999 on eight wooded acres just north of LA-10.
-Formerly part of historic Rosedown Plantation, we’d explored the property several times and, being unfamiliar with CPT, assumed it was part of a healthy hardwood forest ecosystem.
+Our introduction to CPT began in 1999 on eight wooded acres off LA-10 just east of St. Francisville.
+Formerly part of historic Rosedown Plantation, we’d explored the property several times before buying and, being unfamiliar with CPT, assumed it was part of a healthy hardwood forest ecosystem.

 Throughout the property there were ones and twos of other native varieties: sweetberry, a scattering of various oaks (Shumard, water, laurel, cow), ironwood, and two veteran magnolias.
-Old growth beech and plenty of sweet gum are the only species existing in any numbers, while patches of silver bell and dogwood manage quite well in the few areas of heavily shaded woods to escape encroachment.
+Old growth beech and plenty of sweet gum are the only species existing in any numbers, while patches of silver bell and dogwood have managed to hang on in the few areas of heavily shaded woods to escape encroachment.

 But the overwhelming dominant tree throughout was Firmiana simplex, by the many hundreds of mature trees, thousands of understory saplings, and tens of thousands of seedlings on our acreage alone.